 While spring and early summer are traditionally active periods, homes sell year-round.
 Factors to consider:

-If the property is not your primary residence (e.g., a rental or investment property), you may be subject to capital gains tax on the profit from the sale.
+If the property you’re selling is not your primary residence (e.g., a rental or investment property), capital gains tax may apply on the profit.

 To calculate your capital gain taxes you can use our Capital Gain Calculator.